SolaceSamples/solace-samples-cloudfoundry-java/_docs/java-app.md

 Java API library and unpacked it to a known location.
 If your environment differs then adjust the build instructions appropriately.

-### Unpacking the Solace API

-Follow these steps to unpack the Solace API:

-1. Create a directory called ``libs`` into the sample root directory.
-1. Unzip the Solace API file ``sol-jcsmp-<version>.zip``.
-1. Copy the jar files contained into the zip file's ``lib`` directory into the sample's ``libs`` directory.

 ---

 ## Building

-The source code for this tutorial is available from its [github repository](https://github.com/SolaceSamples/solace-samples-cloudfoundry-java).
+The source code for this tutorial is available from its [GitHub repository](https://github.com/SolaceSamples/solace-samples-cloudfoundry-java).
 Start by cloning the repository then download the Solace API for Java as outlined above.
 Copy the libraries into the ``libs`` directory at the root of the samples.